Skip to content

 Carpenter ant pressure by NH county

-All five southern NH service counties fall within a single Manchester/Bedford/Nashua/Concord/Portsmouth/Keene labor market with less than 5% city-to-city price variation.
+All five southern NH service counties fall within a single Manchester/Bedford/Nashua/Concord/Portsmouth/Keene labor market with little city-to-city price variation.
 Pricing differences come from service-frequency needs and housing risk profiles, not travel costs.

 HillsboroughExtreme riskRockinghamExtreme riskMerrimackHigh riskStraffordHigh riskCheshireHigh riskManchester HQ